-- Using 6mm hex key/socket remove disc retaining screws.
-Tip: Tap wrench into screw lightly with a hammer before attempting to remove.
-Doing this seats the wrench into the bolt and helps break up any rust that may have formed between the bolt and hub.
-A penetrating lubricant is also highly recommended - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+- Remove disc retaining washers (if applicable).
+Tip: Use a flat head screw driver to pry and turn the washer off the factory stud.
+Discard after removal. - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.